tim-koko/website/content/en/blog/2024-neuer-brandname.md

 {{< custom-image "../images/Screenshot_Shortlist_Namen.png" "500" >}}
 <br /><br />

+Our initial ideas just didn’t convince us.
+That’s when we brought Simone and Lukas on board.
+They encouraged us to step away from the technical world for a moment and instead look for inspiration in islands, places, animals, plants, pioneers, and even superheroes that we liked.
+The next step was trying to pair names that fit together.

+{{< custom-image "../images/Screenshot_Miroboard.png" "800" >}}
+<br /><br />

 The name &laquo;Koko&raquo; stood out to us right away.
 We were especially impressed by the story of the gorilla Koko, who learned to communicate with humans using sign language.
 If you’re curious to learn more about her, here’s a fascinating video: [YouTube video about Koko](https://www.youtube.com/watch?v=SNuZ4OE6vCk)

 For us, it quickly became clear: We see ourselves as &laquo;Koko&raquo;, and we want to teach our clients the &laquo;Cloud Native language&raquo; in a way that’s easy to understand.